 What exactly is the "Allocation of Parental Responsibility" (APR)?

 APR is the legal term for allocating parenting time, decision-making power, and more for children.
 It is the legal document produced from a custody case and would remain the legally binding document should any side of the case do something against it’s instructions.

 What do you mean by "decision-making"?

-I'm not married nor do I need a divorce.
-Does this mean I ask for an APR?
+I'm not married nor do I need a divorce but do share a child or children.
+Does this mean I need an APR?

 If we get along and share responsibility after the break-up, do we really need a custody case?

 Repeating the above answer: “Need”?
 No. “Want”?
 More than likely.
 We have seen many such cases come through the firm when the mother or father want to marry, have primary custody without paperwork, and simply drop visitation of the other parent.
 It happens all the time.
 If you two are splitting up, it is in both of your best interests as well as the best interest of the child/children involved to get a court-signed APR done showing everything you agree with so that there are no questions later or, at least, that any future questions would need to be brought to court.

 Aside from an attorney, what are other costs of a custody case?

 As with divorce, the up front expenses tend to be filing fees and attorneys fees.
 With custody cases, sometimes intertwined with divorce cases, additional fees might include a representative for the child/children or two which, like court fees, might be waived by the court with the right filings and at the court’s discression.

 Like attempting to waive maintenance, it greatly depends on the differential between your two incomes and the needs of the children.
 It is not, however, recommended that you ask.
 Asking shows that you care more for your own comfort dealing with the other party than for the needs of your children.